morse-simulator/morse/doc/morse/user/advanced_tutorials/equip_robot.rst

 #.
 Select as well the child objects, by pressing :kbd:`Shift-g`, then hitting :kbd:`enter`

 The rest of the components (sensors and actuators) should be linked similarly.
-Refer to the :doc:`Quick tutorial <../tutorial>` for instructions.
+Refer to the tutorial about :doc:`creating a scene in Blender
+<../advanced_tutorials/editing_in_blender>` for instructions.
 In the case of a robot file, no middlewares or modifiers should be added, since those would be specific to every particular scenario.

 Adjust the properties of the component if necessary.
 Then save the file again, by pressing :kbd:`Ctrl-w`, followed by :kbd:`enter`.

 This robot file should be liked into scenarii files by following the same procedure, while selecting all the objects contained in the file.